Mary Poppins Was Totally a Sorceress

 As a kid who was very into dragons and magic and elves, it always seemed pretty obvious to me that Mary Poppins was some kind of witch.
 And yet, not one seemed to notice or care.
 People just kind of went along with it, and I think that was a part of her charm.

 And I mean literal charm.
-As in, Mary Poppins (played by the lovely Julie Andrews) used her power to manipulate people.
+As in, Mary Poppins (Julie Andrews) used her power to manipulate people.
 Those instances where she skillfully lawyer-logiced a bumbling Mr. Banks into changing his mind about firing her were more than mere mind tricks.
 She used magic.

 This isn't to suggest that Mary Poppins was evil.